St5phanie/phrasal_verbs/README.md

 # phrasal_verbs
-Code to mine for the most common phrasal verbs in corpora
+Code to mine for the most common phrasal verbs in an as-of-yet undefined corpora

 ### Introduction
 Adult learners of English have trouble acquiring phrasal verbs.
 Phrasal verbs are those that consist of a verb and an associated preposition or adverb.
 For example, in the sentence '_Bob will come home and take off his shoes_', **take off** is a phrasal verb.
 There are a couple of reasons that phrasal verbs are difficult for learners.